 4. Robinair RG3 Portable AC Recharge

-The RG3 model by Robinair is a portable refrigerant recovery machine ideal for automotive use.
+The RG3 model by Robinair is a portable refrigerant recovery machine that’s ideal for automotive use.
 Many people use it for residential use but it can easily be used within a busy auto garage or shop for AC servicing on a daily basis.